 - Braunauer Hof: Classic Bavarian-style restaurant and beer garden.
 You can enjoy your beer and snack on traditional German fare inside or outside.

-- Löwenbräukeller: Not only does Löwenbräukeller host one of Oktoberfest’s most popular tents, it also was the first beer hall with napkins and tablecloths.
-Must have been quite the talk back in 1883.
+- Löwenbräukeller: Not only does Löwenbräukeller host one of Oktoberfest’s most popular tents, but it also was the first beer hall with napkins and tablecloths.
+It must have been quite the talk back in 1883.
 Today, you can enjoy a local fare with your beer.

 - Paulaner Bräuhaus: Started by two brothers in 1889, the beer here is brewed in shiny copper tanks, served with traditional and seasonal dishes.